 He has been generously supported at different times by the Kiri Te Kanawa Foundation, the Stephen Catto Memorial Trust, the Kiwi Music Trust, the NZ Opera Guild Circle 100, the Wallace Arts Trust, the NZ Opera Foundation, the Hunn Education Trust, the Victoria League Trust, the Adam Foundation, and Creative New Zealand.

 In late 2014, Kieran arrived in Britain to begin full-time postgraduate study at the Royal College of Music.
 Alongside this, he was soon being engaged as a soloist both in operas and oratorio concerts in London and further afield.
-To date, he has been cast in four principal roles in Royal College of Music International Opera School productions.
+To date, he has been cast in eight principal roles in Royal College of Music International Opera School productions.
 Additionally, he has performed major roles with British Youth Opera, English Touring Opera, Park Opera, and Saffron Hall, as well as oratorio solos for choral societies in Chichester, Somerset, Suffolk, Cambridgeshire, Dorset, Cornwall, and Worcestershire.

 His operatic repertoire includes core classical and bel canto roles such as Figaro in The Barber of Seville, Guglielmo in Così Fan Tutte, and Papageno in The Magic Flute, as well as baroque roles including Melisso in Alcina and Polyphemus in Acis and Galatea, and contemporary works, such as Philip Sunderland’s The Glass Knight (world premiere), and Crime and Punishment – a set of short modern operas at the RCM, in which he played three principal roles.